 Writing Exercises: Creating Characters

-1. Write a thumbnail sketch for a story you wish to develop.
+1. Write a thumbnail sketch for a story you wish to develop.2.
+List the explicitly described characters.

 3. Come up with some additional supporting “usual” characters.